Zygote; Blastocyst; Embryo; Fetus

 Feigelman S, Finkelstein LH.
 Assessment of fetal growth and development.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 20.

-Ross MG, Ervin MG.
-Fetal development and physiology.
-In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
-Obstetrics: Normal and Problem Pregnancies.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 2.
+Ross MG, Desai M, Ervin MG.
+Fetal development, physiology, and effects on long-term health.
+In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
+Gabbe's Obstetrics: Normal and Problem Pregnancies.
+8th ed.
+Philadelphia, PA: Elsevier; 2021:chap 2.